xtillion/venmito-template/README.md

   - Transaction trends, best-selling items, and store profitability.
   - Transfer patterns among clients (money sent vs. received).
 - **Data Consumption Methods:**
-  - **Non-Technical Team:** An static dashboard built with screenshots that uses Jupyter Notebook for graphs.
+  - **Non-Technical Team:** The initial plan included an interactive dashboard built with Streamlit to provide a user-friendly interface.
+Due to time constraints, the final deliverable presents comprehensive analysis and visualizations via Jupyter Notebooks (accompanied by high-quality screenshots) as an alternative.
-  - **Technical Team:** Jupyter Notebook with SQL queries and detailed data visualizations using Pandas and Plotly.
+  - **Technical Team:** Jupyter Notebooks offer in-depth analysis, SQL query capabilities, and interactive visualizations using Pandas and Plotly.
 ---

 ## Design Decisions

 - **Data Ingestion & Processing:**
-  The solution uses Python with Pandas for its powerful data manipulation capabilities.
-We developed a modular script (`process_data.py`) that reads various file formats, transforms the data (e.g., converting device lists into boolean columns, flattening nested location data), and loads the consolidated data into a PostgreSQL database.
+  The solution uses Python and Pandas for robust data manipulation.
+A modular script (processing/process_data.py) reads various file formats, transforms the data (e.g., converting device lists into boolean columns, flattening nested location data), and loads the consolidated data into a PostgreSQL database.

 - **Database Choice:**
-  PostgreSQL was chosen for its reliability and support for diverse data types.
-The schema was designed to normalize clients, transactions, transaction items, transfers, and promotions, ensuring referential integrity and easy querying.
+  PostgreSQL was selected for its reliability and robust support for diverse data types.
+The schema was designed to normalize clients, transactions, transaction items, transfers, and promotions—ensuring referential integrity and simplifying queries.

 - **Visualization & Analysis:**
-  Data insights are presented using Plotly within Jupyter Notebooks.
-This approach allows for interactive, high-quality visualizations that can be easily shared and modified by both technical and non-technical teams.
+  Interactive visualizations are generated using Plotly within Jupyter Notebooks.
+This allows for high-quality, dynamic charts that can be tailored by technical users while still being accessible to non-technical stakeholders through static exports or screenshots.

 - **Deployment:**
   Docker and Docker Compose are used to containerize the solution, ensuring consistent environments for development, testing, and production.
 This setup simplifies dependency management and deployment.

 - **Consumption Methods:**
-  - **For Non-Technical Users:** An  offers a user-friendly interface.
+  - **For Non-Technical Users:** Although a Streamlit dashboard was initially planned for an interactive user interface, time constraints led to delivering detailed analysis via Jupyter Notebooks along with visual exports.
+Future iterations may include a dedicated Streamlit dashboard.
-  - **For Technical Users:** Jupyter Notebooks provide in-depth analysis and SQL query capabilities for further exploration.
+  - **For Technical Users:** Jupyter Notebooks provide the flexibility to modify queries, perform ad-hoc analysis, and interact with the data using SQL queries, Pandas, and Plotly.

 ---